 The information documented in this evaluation can be crucial to the success of your case and the amount of compensation you may be able to recover.
-Following this initial evaluation, you should contact a Ocala car accident attorney to learn more about your legal options.
+Following this initial evaluation, you should contact a car accident lawyer to learn more about your legal options.

 - Photograph the scene of the accident;

 - Work with reconstruction experts to recreate the scene.